-Krakow Christmas Market is the most popular and best Christmas market in Poland.
-It’s located on Rynek Glowny, the 13th-century square in the centre of the old town.
-You can’t miss the stalls as they sit between the famous Cloth Hall and the imposing St Mary’s Basilica.
+Krakow Christmas Market is the most popular and, I think, the best Christmas market in Poland.
+It’s located on Rynek Glowny, the 13th-century square in the centre of the Old Town.

-Krakow Christmas Market 2023
+Krakow Christmas Market 2024

-Krakow Christmas Market dates: 24th November 2023 to 1st January 2024 (the Epiphany Festival runs after Christmas Day).
+Krakow Christmas Market dates: 23rd November 2024 to 1st January 2025 (unconfirmed).

-Location: Rynek Glowny – the main old town square.
+Location: Rynek Glowny – Main Square.

 Opening times: This varies but you can generally expect the markets to be open from late morning until early evening.

-Christmas Day: Open but you might find some stalls closed.
+Christmas Day: Open, but you might find some stalls closed.

 Admission: Free, no tickets required.